NixOS/nix.dev/source/tutorials/file-sets.md

 Since `src` refers to the whole directory, and its contents change when `nix-build` succeeds, Nix will have to start over every time.

 :::{note}
-This will also happen without the file set library, e.g. when setting `src = ./.;` directly.
+This will also happen with `src = ./.`, without using the file set library.
 :::

 The [`difference`](https://nixos.org/manual/nixpkgs/unstable/#function-library-lib.fileset.difference) function subtracts one file set from another.